nhsconnect/ITK-FHIR-Mental-Health-eDischarge/pages/explore/explore_document_profiles.md

 **Note 1**: This attachment Profile must not be used to send an unstructured Transfer of Care document, its purpose is to allow an attachment to be included within a structured Transfer of Care document.

-For a complete definition of the Mental Health Discharge document see the section on [message definitions.](explore_defs_overview.html)

 ## ITK3 Mental Health eDischarge FHIR Document Profile Referencing ##

 The diagram shows the referencing between the profiles in the bundle which make up the ITK3 Mental Health eDischarge FHIR Document.